bifurcationkit/BifurcationKitDocs.jl/docs/src/guidelines.md

 Let us consider the case where a branch of periodic orbits $\gamma^{po}$ have been computed (see for example previous section) and several bifurcation points have been detected (branch point, period doubling and Neimark Sacker).
 We can compute the bifurcated branches from $\gamma^{po}$ automatically.

-We do not provide an *automatic* branch switching for those points and for all methods (Shooting, Finite differences).
-However, for branch points of periodic orbits, you can call [`continuation`](@ref) by passing $\gamma^{po}$ and some simple arguments (amplitude of the periodic orbits) to perform branch switching in a semi-automatic way.
-For the case of [Periodic orbits based on Trapezoidal rule](@ref), see [From Branch / Period-doubling point of curve of periodic orbits](@ref).
+Automatic branch switching is available for branch points and period-doubling points of periodic orbits, for the Shooting and Collocation methods.
+For the case of [Periodic orbits based on Trapezoidal rule](@ref), the user is asked to provide the amplitude of the bifurcated periodic orbits, see [From Period-doubling point to curve of periodic orbits](@ref).
+Note that automatic branch switching is **not available** from Neimark-Sacker points (see [Neimark-Sacker point](@ref)) since the bifurcating object is an invariant torus.

 !!! tip "Branch switching"
     Many more branch switching procedures are available.
 They are all listed in [Branch switching](@ref Branch-switching-page)